-The strategies in the Rule Engine can also be run on Search Terms for actions such as analyzing high performing queries and adding them as new keywords or queries with high cost and no conversions to add as negative keywords.
+The strategies in the Rule Engine can also be run on Search Terms for actions such as analyzing high-performing queries and adding them as new keywords or queries with the high cost and no conversions to add as negative keywords.
 You can read some of its use cases here.

-The actions available for strategies running on Search Terms allow you to add as Negative Keyword at the ad group or campaign level, and as a positive keyword at the ad group level.
+The actions available for strategies running on Search Terms allow you to add a Negative Keyword at the ad group or campaign level, and as a positive keyword at the ad group level.